lindlaaa/TPL-Compiler/README.txt

-  doc/ : stores the javadoc in html form src/ : stores the .java files in a structure that is self descriptive test_ignore/: stores the .flr files used to test the project parts
+  doc/ : stores the javadoc in html form src/ : stores the .java files in a structure that is self descriptive test_ignore/: stores the .flr files used to test the project parts parserTest.flr: The program required to turn into the Parser

 High level Scanner design: